 What are the additional benefits of playing on the television?

 In addition to sometimes having clearer text and displays, the Switch charges in docked mode when attached to a TV.
 Even newer-generation Switches rarely last more than a half-dozen hours before requiring a charge.
 Additionally, some games drain the Switch’s battery more than others and are best played in docked mode for that reason.
 The other solution, one which smartphone users long embraced, is a portable battery pack.

 The Switch offers something for everyone.
-The selection below includes some of its stand-out offerings, but is far from an exhaustive list.
-The top Nintendo Switch games will be made with a particular player in mind.
+The selection below includes some of its stand-out offerings but is far from an exhaustive list.
+The best Nintendo Switch games will be made with a particular player in mind.
 However, these games have certainly impressed a large swath of gamers already.

-The Best Switch graphics for fantasy vistas: The Legend of Zelda: Breath of the Wild
+Best Zelda game for Switch: The Legend of Zelda: Breath of the Wild

 Breath of the Wild launched with the Switch and nearly four years later is still lauded for its beauty.
 Amazon

 Why it made the cut: Zelda games are simply some of the greatest gaming experiences available and have been for the last 35 years.
 The most recent Zelda game for Nintendo Switch not only brings incredible gameplay and a long, involved quest, but it also has some incredible painterly graphics that really shine on a big screen.

 - Long, involved quest